 |Clinical||Typical age|| || |

 If uncertainty persists, assume a diagnosis of VT and treat accordingly.

 The differential diagnoses listed here are not exhaustive.

-- Ongoing or sustained VT: See “Initial management of VT” section above for emergency measures.
+- Ongoing or sustained VT: Stabilize with pharmacological or electrical cardioversion (see “Initial management of VT”).

 Nonsustained VT or resolved sustained VT

 - Consider digoxin immune fab (fragment antigen-binding) for digoxin toxicity.

 - Treat underlying myocardial ischemia if present (see “Treatment of acute coronary syndrome” for details).

 - No identifiable reversible cause or recurrent VT

 Pharmacological therapy (antiarrhythmics) is often used alongside device therapy (e.g., AICD) to minimize symptoms, risk of recurrence, and risk of sudden cardiac death.
 Ablation of the arrhythmogenic foci is potentially curative.